AMIA-healing/HCS-AMIA-Workshop/README.md

 Noble M, Wright G, Smith G, Dibben C.(2006).
 Measuring Multiple Deprivation at the Small-Area Level.
 Environment and Planning A: Economy and Space.2006;38(1):169-185. doi:10.1068/a37168.

+<a id="7">[7]</a>
+Daniel John Exeter, Jinfeng Zhao, Sue Crengle, Arier Lee, and Michael Browne (2017).
+The New Zealand Indices of Multiple Deprivation (IMD): A new suite of indicators for social and health research in Aotearoa, New Zealand
+PLoS One.
+2017; 12(8): e0181260.